Atlanta Clinical Psychology MA Degree Program

-Providing a basic foundation in Clinical Psychology, our Master of Arts (MA) in Clinical Psychology program is a 48 credit-hour program that can be completed in as little as 2 years, but must be completed within 5 years.
+Providing a basic foundation in Clinical Psychology, the Master of Arts (MA) in Clinical Psychology program in Atlanta, Georgia is a 48 credit-hour program that can be completed in as little as 2 years, but must be completed within 5 years.
 Comprised of coursework and practicum training grounded in the discipline and practices of professional psychology, our curriculum is designed to prepare individuals for further study of clinical psychology at the doctoral level.

 Program Goals and Objectives